My nanny is pregnant - what do I do?

-A. As a small employer you can usually reclaim all the SMP costs involved.
+A. As a small employer you can usually reclaim all the SMP costs involved, although every case is different.
 At Nannytax we will calculate and apply to HMRC for your SMP rebate on your behalf.
 Your nanny should provide you with a Maternity Certificate (MATB1) for this purpose.
 The MATB1 is issued 20 weeks before the baby's due date and your nanny can ask their doctor or midwife for it.
 We will issue payslips for your nanny throughout the period of maternity leave, showing SMP paid and any Tax and NI deductions.

 Q. Is it reasonable to expect a part-time nanny to attend antenatal classes in her own time?

-Q. If the pregnant nanny is still in her probationary period and the employer are not happy with her as she has had several days off already, can they legally dismiss her?
+Q. If the pregnant nanny is still in her probationary period and the employer is not happy with her as she has had several days off already, can they legally dismiss her?

 A. If the sickness is related to her pregnancy then it would be unlawful to dismiss her and the employer could be at risk of a sex discrimination claim.
 The best approach here is to discuss with her the reasons for her absence, explain the importance of reliability and see how her attendance can be improved.